radiocosmology/alpenhorn/demo/demo-script.md

 ### Bulk transfers

-Rather than the tedious operation of requesting individual files for transfer, it is more typical to request _all_ files present on a source node and absent from a destination be transferred:
+Rather than the tedious operation of requesting individual files for transfer, it is more typical to request _all_ files present on a source node and absent from a destination group be transferred:
 ```
 alpenhorn node sync demo_storage1 demo_storage2 --show-files
 ```